Phil Maschke, The Latest in Video Storytelling

 Amy Morgan advises online, newspaper and yearbook at Shawnee Mission West.
 Her students have consistently won local, state and national awards for their work.
 Morgan has served on the KSPA executive board for a really long time and was previously an officer on the JEMKC executive board.
 In 2011, Morgan earned the Jackie Engel Award for excellence in journalism education from KSPA.

 Megan Palmer, The Best in Yearbook Design

-Megan Palmer is finishing her eighth year advising publications at Park Hill South in Park Hill, Missouri where the newspaper, yearbook and website have both consistently been ranked All-Missouri.
-She was named the 2013 Missouri State Journalism Teacher of the Year and presents at conventions and workshops on the local, state and national level.
+Megan Palmer is finishing her 10th year advising publications at Park Hill South in Riverside, Mo. where the newspaper, yearbook and website have both consistently been ranked All-Missouri.
+She was named the 2013 Missouri State Journalism Teacher of the Year, serves on JEMKC and MIPA exec boards, and presents at conventions and workshops on the local, state and national level.

 Susan Massy, Conceptualizing Your Yearbook

 Susan Massy has built an empire of student publications at Shawnee Mission Northwest High School with the school’s yearbook, news magazine and online publications.
 In 1999, Massy was named the National Yearbook Teacher of the Year by the Journalism Education Association.
 We tried to count the Pacemakers that her staff has earned, but there were too many.
 Massy travels nationally to teach and present as summer workshops and conventions.

 Barb Tholen, Writing with Depth

 For 10 years, Barbara Tholen was a newspaper reporter, and she’s loves to share her experiences from her writing days with her students.
 These days, she’s exactly where she wants to be: advising newspaper, yearbook and online publications at Lawrence High School.
 This year, Tholen earned the Rising Star Award from JEA after earning the 2013 Sunflower Award from KSPA.